-For all dissertations involving the use of human subjects, approval must be obtained from the Office of School-University Research Relations and Human Subjects prior to the preliminary (oral) examination with verification provided to the department and the Student Academic Affairs Office.
+For all dissertations, approval for use of human subjects or confirmation that human subjects review is not required must be obtained from the Office of School-University Research Relations and Human Subjects prior to doing research on the dissertation topic.
+The compliance form (Approval for Research Involving Human Subjects for Early Research, Master's, and Doctoral Theses) must be provided to the department and the Student Academic Affairs Office prior to the scheduling of the preliminary (oral) exam.